rderekp/Vic2.-TGC-EGF/README.md

 IMPORTANT!!!
 While most parts have been integrated into the TCG mod already, some parts are still missing!!!
 Therefore, you MUST download this mod for everything to work properly!!!
+If you are using the Dev build from March 23/2020 use the File Version 2.1